Edible vegan chocolate chip cookie dough is egg-free, uses heat-treated flour, and is stuffed full of chocolate chips!

 When I began bringing baked noms into my firm, my vegan co-worker usually got the shaft.
 Somewhere on the chiseled tablet of traditional baking commandments, it reads “Thou shalt use butter.
 Lots of it.
 Always.”
 Tackling the vegan and/or gluten-free baking realm is intimidating.
 So I took my usual baby-steps-to-scary-stuff approach and attempted something easy . . .

-I figured an edible vegan chocolate chip cookie dough would only require some easy substitutions.
-But I kept wondering whether to use coconut oil or vegan butter.
-TASTE OFF!
+I kept wondering whether to use coconut oil or vegan butter, which quickly led to a taste off.
 I made variations of both this weekend, and I tested for (A) flavor and (B) texture.
-In order to have the best chocolate chip cookie dough, you really need both.
+In order to have the best chocolate chip cookie dough, you really need both flavor and texture.
 I preferred the vegan butter flavor and texture, but only by a smidge.
 Both were excellent, and I would dish up another bowl in a heart beat.

 Mix-Ins for Vegan Chocolate Chip Cookie Dough: